-This 3-day camp takes place in July at Camp Northwoods in Drummond.
-It is conducted jointly with Ashland County.
+This 3-day camp takes place in July at Crosswoods Camp in Mason.
 This camp is open to all 4-H members between third and eighth grades.
 Trained teenage 4-H members serve as counselors.
 Recreation, arts and crafts, nature study, music and waterfront activities are all a part of camp.
 Leader Association funding support keeps this camp affordable for all.